nimjetushar/gsd/README.md

 To list all locally available images
 `docker image ls`

-To create container in detach mode (-d) on port 8080 `docker container run -d --name web-app -p 8000:8080 nimjetushar/gsd:first-container`
+To create container on port 8080. -it for interactive mode and -d for detach mode `docker container run -d --name web-app -p 8000:8080 nimjetushar/gsd:first-container` `docker container run -it --name web-app -p 8000:8080 nimjetushar/gsd:first-container`

 List all running container
 `docker container ls`